Updated: 2025/Nov/16

 in the string operand containing it, any

-remaining string operands, and any additional
+remaining operands, and any additional characters

-characters in the format operand.
+in the format operand.

 \0num Write an 8-bit character whose ASCII value is the